rstudio/bookdown.org/content/archive/internal/egarpor-nonpar-eafit.md

 pinned: false
 ---

-A short course on nonparametric curve estimation
+A short course on nonparametric curve estimation [...]
+This course is intended to provide an introduction to nonparametric estimation of the density and regression functions from, mostly, the perspective of kernel smoothing.
+The emphasis is placed in building intuition behind the methods, gaining insights into their asymptotic properties, and showing their application through the use of statistical software.
+The reason is because they are hosted at https websites with auto-signed SSL ...